 Once a patient's diagnostic procedures are complete and she has a diagnosis and treatment, if applicable, the contracted qualified clinician (e.g., gynecologist, colposcopist) providing the colposcopy and/or treatment will provide an order for the patient's next screening.
 If this is not received, the NCM must contact this provider to obtain an order.
-Even if the patient has a diagnosis with a benign finding, the contracted clinician who provided this diagnosis must give an order for the patient's next screening schedule after follow-up of an abnormal screening test result.
+Even if the patient has a diagnosis with a benign finding, the contracted clinician who provided this diagnosis must give an order for the patient's next screening test result.